-FERPA defines "directory information" as information contained in a student's education record that generally would not be considered harmful or an invasion of privacy if disclosed.
+FERPA defines "directory information" as information in a student's education record that generally would not be considered harmful or an invasion of privacy if disclosed.
 Directory information could include:

-- Name, address, telephone listing, electronic mail address, date and place of birth, dates of attendance, and grade level; - Participation in officially recognized activities and sports - Weight and height of members of athletic teams

-- Degrees, honors, and awards received - The most recent school attended
+- Name, address, telephone listing, electronic mail address, date and place of birth, dates of attendance, and grade level; - Participation in officially recognized activities and sports - Weight and height of members of athletic teams - Degrees, honors, and awards received - The most recent school attended

-A school may disclose directory information to anyone, without consent, if it has given parents: general notice of the information it has designated as "directory information;" the right to opt out of these disclosures; and the period of time they have to notify the school of their desire to opt out.
+A school may disclose directory information to anyone without consent if it has given parents: a general notice of the information designated as "directory information," the right to opt out of these disclosures, and the period they have to notify the school of their desire to opt-out.

-Does FERPA give me a right to see the education records of my son or daughter who is in college?
+Does FERPA give me the right to see the education records of my son or daughter who is in college?

-When a student turns 18 years old or enters a postsecondary institution at any age, all rights afforded to you as a parent under FERPA transfer to the student ("eligible student").
-However, FERPA provides ways in which a school may-but is not required to-share information from an eligible student's education records with parents, without the student's consent.
+When a student turns 18 or enters a postsecondary institution at any age, all rights afforded to you as a parent under FERPA transfer to the student ("eligible student").
+However, FERPA provides ways a school may-but is not required to share information from an eligible student's education records with parents without the student's consent.
 For example:

-- Schools may disclose education records to parents if the student is claimed as a dependent for tax purposes. - Schools may disclose education records to parents if a health or safety emergency involves their son or daughter. - Schools may inform parents if the student, if he or she is under age 21, has violated any law or policy concerning the use or possession of alcohol or a controlled substance. - A school official may generally share with parent information that is based on that official's personal knowledge or observation of the student.
+- Schools may disclose education records to parents if the student is claimed as a dependent for tax purposes. - Schools may disclose education records to parents if a health or safety emergency involves their son or daughter. - Schools may inform parents if the student is under the age of 21 and has violated any law or policy concerning the use or possession of alcohol or a controlled substance. - A school official may generally share with parent information based on that official's knowledge or observation of the student.